 Other options include parking opposite the ground in Ditton Walk and Ditton Fields.

 Services to: STEVENAGE

-It’s a bit of a walk from the station to the football ground, and it’s likely to take you more than 30 minutes to make the journey.
-When leaving the station, you'll want to turn right out of the main entrance... assuming paths are there.
+It’s a bit of a walk from the station to the football ground – and it’s likely to take you more than 30 minutes to do it.
+When leaving the station, turn right out of the main entrance.

-You should arrive on the bend of Devonshire Road, where you'll need to turn right.
-Remain on Devonshire Road; passing the Devonshire Arms (left) and then turn right onto Mill Road to cross back over the railway.
+You should arrive on the bend of Devonshire Road, where you need to turn right.
+Stay on Devonshire Road; passing the Devonshire Arms (left) and then turning right for Mill Road to cross back over the railway.
 Continue past the Earl of Beaconsfield and The Sea Tree.

-Turn left onto Sedgwick Street; this will become Cromwell Road after around a third of a mile, but continue regardless.
-And at the roundabout, bear left and remain on Cromwell Road for a further 0.4 miles.
+Turn left onto Sedgwick Street; this becomes Cromwell Road after about a third of a mile, but continue regardless.
+And, at the roundabout, bear left and remain on Cromwell Road for a further 0.4 miles.

-Once you arrive at the junction with Coldhams Lane, cross over and head into the recreation ground, turning left to follow the path of the small waterway on your left.
+Once you get to the junction with Coldhams Lane, cross over into the recreation ground; turning left to follow the path of the small waterway on your left.
 If you’re on the right track, you’ll soon see the larger Coldham’s Brook join you from the right.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.